Emerge-Lab/gpudrive/README.md

 ## 🏋🏼‍♀️ Pre-trained policy

 We are open-sourcing a policy trained on 1,000 randomly sampled scenarios.
-You can download the pre-trained policy [here](https://drive.google.com/file/d/1N4KJrt5PG6Pu-ovBQ-zIp0sJH0AQodKq/view?usp=sharing).
+You can download the pre-trained policy here TODO(before release).
 You can store the policy in ` models`.

 ## 📂 Dataset

 ### Download the dataset

 - Two versions of the dataset are available, a [mini version](https://huggingface.co/datasets/EMERGE-lab/GPUDrive_mini) with a 1000 training files and 300 test/validation files, and a [large dataset](https://huggingface.co/datasets/EMERGE-lab/GPUDrive) with 100k unique scenes.
 - Replace 'GPUDrive_mini' with 'GPUDrive' below if you wish to download the full dataset.

 <details>